-Overview of Our 2010 Executive Compensation Program
+Overview of Our 2011 Executive Compensation Program

-Our Compensation Committee believes that the most effective executive compensation program is one that rewards the achievement of specific goals, aligns executive officers' interests with those of our stockholders by rewarding performance that meets or exceeds the established goals, and ultimately motivates our executives to increase stockholder value without encouraging excessive risk taking.
+Our Compensation Committee believes that the most effective executive compensation program is one that rewards the achievement of specific goals, aligns executive officers' interests with those of our stockholders by rewarding performance that meets or exceeds the established goals over varying time horizons, and ultimately motivates our executives to increase stockholder value without encouraging excessive risk taking.

-In 2010, our Compensation Committee created a compensation program that is tied to the Company's financial performance and is designed to:
+Our Compensation Committee has created a compensation program that is tied to the Company's financial performance, supports our commitment to good compensation governance and has been designed to:

-- Offer an appropriate mix of base salary, annual bonus, long-term equity grants, benefits and perquisites that is generally competitive with companies in our peer group; - Provide compensation opportunities that are between the 50th and 75th percentile levels of our peer group in terms of total compensation and benefits provided to each Named Executive Officer ("NEO"), each of whom is identified below; - Create alignment between pay and performance by linking executive compensation with shortand long-term financial and operating performance through an annual bonus plan and regular equity grants; and - Discourage excessive or undue risk-taking by including appropriate mitigating factors.
+- Offer an appropriate mix of base salary, annual bonus, long term equity grants, benefits and perquisites that is generally competitive with companies in our peer group; - Provide total compensation opportunities that are competitive (approximately median) with our peer group in terms of total compensation and benefits provided to our Named Executive Officers ("NEOs"), each of whom is identified below; - Create alignment between pay and performance by linking executive compensation with short and long term financial operating performance through an annual bonus program and regular long term equity grants; - · Attract, motivate and retain our executives by rewarding them for their successful performance and diligent efforts; and - Discourage excessive or undue risk taking by including appropriate mitigating factors.